denniemok/admin360-reloaded/README.md

 - When a player joins the server, if he/she has the permission "admin360.staff.basic", then he/she will receive staff notifications.

 - It's so hard for me to explain everything here.
-Just give it a try, then you will know how it works!
+Just give it a try, then you will know how it works! <br><br>

 ## Support